 Whisk together the flour, baking soda and salt in a medium bowl.
 Beat the sugars and butter with an electric mixer on medium-high speed until light and fluffy, about 5 minutes.
 Beat in the vanilla and egg until incorporated.
 Adjust the speed to medium-low and add the flour in 2 batches, mixing until incorporated.
 Mix in the chocolate chips.
-Refrigerate the dough for at least 30 minutes.
+Refrigerate the dough for at least 30 minutes if time allows.

 Preheat a waffle iron to medium-low.
 Generously spray the top and bottom of the waffle iron with cooking spray.
 Scoop tablespoons of the dough, roll into balls and flatten slightly.
 Working in batches, place 1 dough round onto each section of the waffle iron, close gently and cook until slightly crisp, 3 to 6 minutes.